Hasosh/Credit-Card-Fraud-Detection/README.md

 ## Code

-This project includes steps for data loading, exploratory data analysis (EDA), and shallow and deep learning models for fraud detection.
+This project includes steps for data loading, exploratory data analysis (EDA), and shallow and deep learning model training for fraud detection.

 ### Quickstart